Enquire now

 How to diagnose dermatomyositis?

 In case you are experiencing dermatomyositis symptoms, the doctor will thoroughly examine your symptoms to rule out the cause of inflammation due to other medical conditions.
 The doctor may look at your medical history or go through your family history report.
-In addition, the doctor may also perform a physical examination to look for a distinctive skin rash.
+In addition, the dermatologist doctor may also perform a physical examination to look for a distinctive skin rash.

 While a physical examination is significant in determining the inflammation due to the distinguished rash, the doctor may still suggest several diagnostic tests to confirm the disease.
 Dermatomyositis diagnosis includes the following tests -